 - Separation Anxiety

 Poor socialization can also be a significant factor.
-Sometimes your dog hasn’t well experienced with the outside world.
+Sometimes your dog hasn’t been well experienced with the outside world.

 When you walking with your dog, they need a couple of seconds to get used to their surroundings.